ryanatkn/awesome-svelte-resources/README.md

   A collection of blog posts, videos, and other Svelte resources (<https://why-svelte-js.web.app>)
 - [Svelte Status](http://www.sveltestatus.com/) -
-  Weekly curated blogs and tools for Svelte developers.
+  Weekly curated blogs and tools for Svelte developers

 ## license